-To mitigate the problems discussed above, we estimate an alternate set of regressions in the second part of our analysis.
-In particular, for each year after the grants, we identify options that had vested at the beginning of the year, but had not yet been exercised.
+To mitigate the problems discussed above, we estimate an alternative set of regressions in the second part of our analysis.
+In particular, for each year after the grants, we identify options that had vested at the beginning of the year but had not yet been exercised.
 Among those options, we compare those that were exercised by the end of the year to those that were not exercised by the end of the year.
 When estimating various time-dependent variables, including moneyness and volatility, we use the actual exercise dates for the sample of options that were exercised during the year and random dates from the same year for the sample of options that were not exercised during the year.
-If the options are out-of-themoney on the random date, the observation is excluded from the analysis.
+If the options are out-of-the-money on the random date, the observation is excluded from the analysis.

-3. Empirical results

-3.1 Regressions of the time between exercise and maturity
+3. Empirical Results 3.1.
+Regressions of the Time Between Exercise and Maturity

 In our initial analysis, we run regressions of the number of days between the exercise and maturity dates.
-We do this to facilitate comparison to similar regressions estimated in past studies such as Bettis, Bizjak, and Lemmon (2005) and Klein and Maug (2011).
+We do this to facilitate comparison to similar regressions estimated in past studies such as Bettis et al. (2005) and Klein and Maug (2011).
 For this analysis (and later analyses), we exclude partial exercises, i.e., exercises of less than 100% of the grant.
 The results are similar if we instead include partial exercises.
 We run the regressions with either total volatility as an independent variable or volatility decomposed into its systematic and idiosyncratic components as independent variables.
-Further, we run separate regressions for exercises where the acquired shares are immediately sold versus other exercises.
+Furthermore, we run separate regressions for exercises where the acquired shares are immediately sold versus other exercises.

 Table 3 presents the regression results.
 Not surprisingly, given the similarity in research design, the results are largely in line with past studies.
-Specifically, the results suggest that executives tend to exercise options earlier when the stock price has recently risen, and especially if it has reached a yearly maximum.
-The exceptions include the market returns between either six months and one month before exercise or twelve months to six months before exercise, which are lower for early exercises in some of the models.
-Huddart and Lang (1996), Heath, Huddart, and Lang (1999), Bettis, Bizjak, and Lemmon (2005), and Klein and Maug (2011) also report that early exercises are generally more likely to occur after recent stock price run-ups.11
+Specifically, the results suggest that executives tend to exercise options earlier when the stock price has recently risen and especially if it has reached a yearly maximum.
+The exceptions include the market returns between either 6 months and 1 month before exercise or 12 months to 6 months before exercise, which are lower for early exercises in some of the models.
+Huddart and Lang (1996), Heath et al. (1999), Bettis et al. (2005), and Klein and Maug (2011) also report that early exercises are generally more likely to occur after recent stock price run-ups.11

 The moneyness of options exercised early is lower than that of those exercised later.
 Huddart and Lang (1996) report similar results.
-We are, however, concerned that these findings are largely attributable to a positive stock price drift over time, and are therefore cautious about interpreting them.
+We are, however, concerned that these findings are largely attributable to a positive stock price drift over time and are therefore cautious about interpreting them.

-CEOs, and, to a lesser extent CFOs and non-executive directors, appear to hold on to their options longer than lower level executives.
+CEOs, and to a lesser extent CFOs and nonexecutive directors, appear to hold on to their options longer than lower level executives.
 Moreover, insiders with substantial option holdings appear to be relatively more likely to exercise options early, whereas insiders with substantial stock holdings appear relatively less likely to do the same.